marplemr/oren.github.io/posts/multi.md

 We have mainly 2 options:

 1. [Blue-green deployment](http://martinfowler.com/bliki/BlueGreenDeployment.html) - setup new hosts, deploy new code and point the load-balancer to those hosts.
-1. Rolling deployment - Disconnect host-1 from load balancer, deploy app(s), reconnect host-1 and repeat with all hosts.
+1. Rolling deployment - disconnect host-1 from load balancer, deploy app(s), reconnect host-1 and repeat with all hosts.

-## Performance
+### Performance

 http-proxy adds around 20ms to each request.